nyeholt/waratah/README.md

 # NSW Design System integration for Silverstripe websites

-This module adds the [NSW Design System](https://github.com/digitalnsw/nsw-design-system) to a Silverstripe website.
-If you are a NSW Government Agency using Silverstripe, this is the module to use.
+This module adds the [NSW Design System v2.13](https://github.com/digitalnsw/nsw-design-system) to a Silverstripe website.
+If you are a NSW Government Agency using Silverstripe framework and/or CMS, this is the module to use.

 This module is maintained by the NSWDPC Digital Team.
 We're a friendly crew that welcome pull requests and issue reports.

 ## Features

-+ ✅ Implements all components from the NSW Design System ^2.13
++ ✅ Implements all components from the NSW Design System v2.13
 + ✅ Standard page layouts
 + ✅ Integrates our supported [Elemental elements](https://github.com/silverstripe/silverstripe-elemental)
-+ ✅ Includs the [NSWDPC Silverstripe content authoring boilerplate](https://github.com/nswdpc/silverstripe-content-boilerplate) containing content authoring tools.
++ ✅ Includes the [NSWDPC Silverstripe content authoring boilerplate](https://github.com/nswdpc/silverstripe-content-boilerplate) containing content authoring tools.
 + ✅ Supports all Silverstripe form fields
 + ✅ Adds SlimSelect for `<select multiple>` support
 + ✅ [A simple frontend build process using Yarn or NPM](./docs/en/001_index.md)
-+ ✅ Supports adding project-specific JS and SCSS requirements to the build
++ ✅ Branding: supports adding project-specific JS and SCSS requirements to the build, including templates and settings overrides

 ### For specific branding